Guides / Statistics

 • Human Proteome Project reference proteome: 19,435 proteins, with 93.6% confidently detected (2025 HUPO HPP report, published 2026)

 As of April 23, 2026, the cleanest single answer is that UniProt's UniRef100 database contains 475,217,233 protein sequence clusters.
 That number matters because it describes how much sequence space biology has actually catalogued.
-But there is no single universal protein count: in humans, you can also count 19,433 protein-coding genes, 129,801 distinct translated products, a 19,435-protein Human Proteome Project reference proteome with 93.6% confident detection, or about 10 billion protein molecules in one typical mammalian cell.
+But there is no single universal protein count: in humans, you can also count 19,433 protein-coding genes, 129,801 distinct translated products, a 19,435-protein Human Proteome Project reference proteome with 93.6% confident detection, millions of possible proteoforms, or billions to trillions of protein molecules in one cell depending on the cell type and counting method.

 There is no single protein count